idolize/redux-requests/README.md

 1. Add `meta.httpRequest` fields to your Action objects
   - `meta.httpRequest.url` is required, and will be used as the unique identifier for the request
-  - `meta.httpRequest.done` is a boolean indiecating if this action corresponds to a beginning or ending part of the request sequence
+  - `meta.httpRequest.done` is a boolean indicating if this action corresponds to a beginning or ending part of the request sequence
     - Typically a successful response Action and a failed response Action will both have `meta.httpRequest.done = true`
 2. Check if the `dispatch` for your initial request Action was cancelled (`dispatch` will return `undefined`), and if so, prevent issuing the request